AffiliateBeginnersGuide.com

 and, according to number of product link (b=2) visitor is redirected

-to merchant site (landing page).
+to merchant website (landing page).
 In meantime, tracking cookie is set

 on visitor's computer.